Guidance

 Rules of origin

-Finding the correct rule of origin for export
+Finding the correct rule of origin for export or import

-To be considered sufficiently processed your good will need to meet the relevant product specific rule (PSR).
+To be considered sufficiently processed your good will need to meet the relevant Product Specific Rule (PSR).
 The PSRs for this agreement use the 2007 version of the Harmonised System (HS) nomenclature.
 You should apply the PSR for your good using the code in which it was classified under this nomenclature.

-In a limited number of cases the code for your good may have changed during HS revisions.
+In a limited number of cases, the code for your good may have changed during HS revisions.
 We are currently updating our online services to reflect these changes.
-In the interim correlation tables tracing these changes have been made available by the World Customs Organization and the United Nations.
+In the interim, correlation tables tracing these changes have been made available by the World Customs Organization and the United Nations.

 • an approved exporter

-• any exporter for a consignment of originating products whose total value does not exceed 6,000 Euros
+• any exporter for a consignment of originating products whose total value does not exceed €6,000

 Approved exporter authorisations issued in the UK prior to the UK leaving the EU remain valid in the UK for goods exported under the UK-South Korea trade agreement.